 That Time We Bought a Camper and Moved to Maine {March 2022}

 Holy fuckin A, that time we bought a camper and moved to Maine, amirite?
 What a fuckin thing to do.
 When we left Phoenix for good in August 2020, our start was to spend 6 months in the U.K. and that was fabulous!
-The intention was to continue on from the U.K. and slow-travel through Europe from there…if you woulda told me that our travel plans would get cut short and fast forward 18 months and we’d be buying a camper and moving to Maine - I mean just talk about a mind fuck, eh?
+The intention was to continue on from the U.K. and slow-travel through Europe from there for the next couple of years…if you woulda told me that our travel plans would get cut short and fast forward 18 months and we’d be buying a camper and moving to Maine - I mean just talk about a mind fuck, eh?

 But fuckin A, here we are.
-Okay so - March 2022 we move to Maine, prior to that we had spent January and February at that baller ass house in Rockford where we spent the first month thinking we’d fucking buy a house there and trying to get a mortgage and whatnot, and the second month going - oh fuck, the market has gone to shit and we can’t get a mortgage what the shit fuckin hell are we gonna do?
+Okay so - March 2022 we move to Maine, prior to that we had spent January and February at that baller ass Airbnb house in Rockford where we spent the first month thinking we’d fucking buy a house there and trying to get a mortgage and whatnot, and the second month going - oh fuck, the crypto market has dramatically changed and we look like shit on paper, so we can’t get a mortgage what the shit fuckin hell are we gonna do?

 It was pretty hairy there for a minute but it was sorta like what are your options?
 The rental market was fucked.
 Couldn’t get a mortgage so couldn’t buy.
 Can’t keep doing $2500 a month Airbnbs, jesus H. fuck.
 Didn’t have any family options like parents or aunties with room for us long-term.
 Didn’t have any friend options like that either.
 So what the fuck, right?
 Last year, after our travels got cut short, we had spent two months living on our friends schoolbus in Maine and while that wasn’t our dream house (can you say shitting in a shared bucket??) it was a feasible option.
 Not their bus per se (although we did think about that for a minute) but like our own rig that we could really make a home.
 Obviously insanely cheaper than a house, and auto loans (versus mortgages) are dramatically easier to get with non-traditional income.